 This Modern Slavery and Human Trafficking Statement is a response to Section 54(1), Part 6 of the Modern Slavery Act 2015 and relates to actions and activities for the financial year ending.

-Alex Sandover Ltd (trading as Yummy Magazine) ('the Company', 'we', 'us' or 'our') is committed to preventing slavery and human trafficking violations in its own operations, its supply chain, and its products.
+Yummy Magazine ('the Company', 'we', 'us' or 'our') is committed to preventing slavery and human trafficking violations in its own operations, its supply chain, and its products.
 We have zero-tolerance towards slavery and require our supply chain to comply with our values.

-Alex Sandover Ltd (trading as Yummy Magazine) has business operations in the United Kingdom and distributes content and products in:
+Yummy Magazine has business operations in the United Kingdom and distributes content and products in:

 - North America